iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 A non-exclusive set of `SpatialElements` grouped using the `PhysicalSystemGroupsMembers` relationship.
 A `SpatialElement` can be a member of multiple `PhysicalSystems`.

 The primary contents of the `PhysicalSystem` are `PhysicalElements`, but `SpatialLocationElements` can be included, as well.

+The hierarchy of `PhysicalSystem`s is built using the [PhysicalSystemAggregatesSubSystems](#physicalsystemaggregatessubsystems) relationship, similar to [IfcRelAggregates](https://standards.buildingsmart.org/IFC/DEV/IFC4_2/FINAL/HTML/schema/ifckernel/lexical/ifcrelaggregates.htm).
+The "source" Element of the relationship is an "Aggregator" that aggregates parts that are essentially a different representation of the aggregator, but at a finer granularity.

+A Physical System can define as many levels of hierarchy as needed.

 ### SynchronizationConfigLink